Coronavirus in Cumbria and the Lake District

 Easter Bank Holiday Monday in the centre of Keswick, heart of the North Lakes

 The first confirmed case of COVID-19 coronavirus in Cumbria was reported on the 4th of March 2020.
-Three days later the first cases of coronavirus were reported in the Lake District.
+Three days later came the first reports of cases of coronavirus in the Lake District.

 All schools in the Lake District and Cumbria closed on Friday the 19th of March, although some stayed open for children of essential workers only.